 2-24-1619 Paris, FRA – 2-22-1690 Paris, FRABack to Artist IndexView Artists Paintings

-In 1660 they established the Gobelins, which at first was a great school for the manufacture, not of tapestries only, but of every class of furniture required in the royal palaces.
-Commanding the industrial arts through the Gobelins—of which he was director—and the whole artistic world through the Academy—in which he successively held every post—Charles Le Brun imprinted his own character on all that was produced in France during his lifetime.
-He was the originator of Louis XIV Style and gave a direction to the national tendencies which endured centuries after his death.
+In 1660 they established the Gobelins, which at first was for the manufacture of every kind of furniture the royal palaces required, later it became the tapestry manufacturer for the Royals.
+Commanding the industrial arts through the Gobelins, of which he was the director, and the entire art world through the Academy, in which he held every post, Charles Le Brun imprinted his own particular character on everything made in France during his lifetime.
+He was the originator of Louis XIV Style and he directed the style and course to be taken for French art that endured centuries after his death.

-In 1663, he became director of the Académie royale de peinture et de sculpture, where he laid the basis of academicism and became the all-powerful, peerless master of 17th-century French art.
-It was during this period that he dedicated a series of works to the history of Alexander The Great (The Battles of Alexander The Great), and he did not miss the opportunity to make a stronger connection between the magnificence of Alexander and that of the great King.
+In 1663, he became director of the Académie Royale de Peinture et de Sculpture, where he laid the premise of Academicism and became the all-powerful, undisputed master of seventeenth-century French art.
+It was during this period that he dedicated a progression of works to the history of Alexander The Great, Entry of Alexander into Babylon, and he didn't miss the chance to make a comparison between the greatness of Alexander and greatness of the King Louis XIV.